natalia-monsalve/javascript-projects/README.md

 # quote-generator
-Quote generator project using HTML, CSS, and JavaScript.
+Quote generator project using HTML, CSS, JavaScript, and a free API.